Chamaecyparis thyoides: Distribution and habitat

 Chamaecyparis thyoides grows within 100 miles of the coastline and less than 50 m above sea level along much of the East Coast and Gulf Coast.
 Rare populations grow in the foothills of the Appalachian Mountains, where the tree may be found up to 460 m above sea level.
-Nationally, Atlantic white cedar is protected in the Great Dismal Swamp National Wildlife Refuge, Alligator River National Wildlife Refuge, Cape Cod National Seashore, Croatan National Forest, Francis Marion National Forest, Ocala National Forest, and Apalachicola National Forest.
+Nationally, Atlantic white cedar is protected in the Great Dismal Swamp National Wildlife Refuge, Alligator River National Wildlife Refuge, Pinelands National Reserve, Cape Cod National Seashore, Croatan National Forest, Francis Marion National Forest, Ocala National Forest, and Apalachicola National Forest.
 Altered fire regimes, logging, and draining of wetlands outside of the few protected areas have all contributed to the general decrease in the size and occurrences of Atlantic white cedar stands.
 The tree is listed as Rare in Georgia and New York, of Special Concern in Maine, and Extirpated in Pennsylvania.
 In Mississippi, the species is at risk of extirpation as a consequence of overexploitation, changes in land use, and extreme weather events.

 Chamaecyparis thyoides lives almost exclusively in freshwater wetlands and is considered an obligate wetland species.
 It prefers habitats where the soil is saturated with water at least during the majority of the growing season.
 The soils in these regions have a thick organic layer, often classified as a histic surface horizon, with sandy material at greater depths and poor drainage.
 Atlantic white cedar wetlands are acidic and there is little oxygen stored in the soil because water has displaced the air.
 Plants that live in these environments must be specially adapted to such conditions.

 Ecology

 Red maple and black gum trees are often found in the canopy along with Atlantic white cedar throughout its range.
 Sphagnum mosses also often grow in these wetlands.
-The caterpillar of the Hessel's Hairstreak butterfly feeds exclusively on C. thyoides, where its green color helps to camouflage it.
+The caterpillar of the Hessel's hairstreak butterfly feeds exclusively on C. thyoides, where its green color helps to camouflage it.

 The trees themselves grow on hummocks, small mounds, with water pooling in the depressions surrounding them.
 This keeps the tree from being underwater year-round and helps to protect from floods.
 The tree benefits from periodic low-intensity fires which expose seedlings to sunlight and limit competition with other canopy flora, particularly red maple.
 Too frequent or intense fires or flooding can damage seedlings stored in the top layer of soil and full-grown trees.